Guide d'audit et de mise en œuvre des Normes Universelles de Gestion de la Performance Sociale et Environnementale

 Field examples / Guidance for implementation

-Questions for clients:
+Examples of questions for clients:

 • If conducting Focus group, these are the type of questions that can be checked: